-Much of the previous Afghan government is no longer functioning due to funding uncertainties, while humanitarian aid and other assistance provided by United Nations agencies and nongovernmental organizations have been severely curtailed due to security concerns, staff evacuations, closures, and legal uncertainties.
-On August 31, UN Secretary-General António Guterres warned that “a humanitarian catastrophe looms” in Afghanistan and urged donor governments to “dig deep” to fund an emergency flash appeal.
-The United States and European Union have stated that they will continue providing humanitarian aid to Afghanistan.
+The abrupt shift in Afghanistan's political landscape has left many government institutions inoperative due to funding uncertainties.
+Additionally, humanitarian aid and other assistance provided by United Nations agencies and non-governmental organizations have been severely hampered by security concerns, staff evacuations, closures, and legal ambiguities.
+UN Secretary-General António Guterres issued a stark warning on August 31, emphasizing the looming humanitarian catastrophe in Afghanistan and urging donor governments to generously support an emergency flash appeal.
+Both the United States and the European Union have expressed their commitment to continue providing humanitarian aid to Afghanistan.

-Donors halted most international aid to Afghanistan’s governmental agencies and institutions shortly before and after the Taliban takeover.
-The Central Bank of Afghanistan, now under Taliban control, has been cut off from the international banking system and access to the country's foreign currency reserves.
-The International Monetary Fund, reportedly at the request of the US, has also prevented Afghanistan from credit and assets including about US$440 million worth of Special Drawing Rights the bank has allocated in response to the Covid-19 pandemic.
-Past UN Security Council resolutions imposing sanctions and other restrictions on the Taliban for terrorism-related actions prevent the Central Bank of Afghanistan from receiving new paper Afghan currency, which is printed in Europe.
+Donors had suspended most international aid to Afghan government agencies and institutions just before and after the Taliban's takeover.
+The Central Bank of Afghanistan, now under Taliban control, has been cut off from the international banking system, hindering access to the country's foreign currency reserves.
+The International Monetary Fund, reportedly at the request of the United States, has also hindered Afghanistan's access to credit and assets, including approximately $440 million worth of Special Drawing Rights allocated in response to the Covid-19 pandemic.

-The complex set of sanctions that the UN Security Council previously imposed on the Taliban, as well as sanctions by the US, EU, and many governments, should be reviewed to ensure that they do not complicate the delivery of humanitarian assistance by nongovernmental organizations.
+The intricate web of sanctions imposed by the UN Security Council, the United States, the European Union, and many governments should be reviewed to ensure that they do not obstruct the delivery of humanitarian assistance by non-governmental organizations.

-The education system, which currently enrolls about seven million students, 38 percent of them girls, will desperately need continued foreign funding.
-Nongovernmental groups have played a crucial role in the education sector but educate only several hundred thousand students outside the state system.
-Donor governments that have provided funding should press the Taliban to allow all schools to operate, and allow girls and women to attend at all levels, without intimidation or threats.
+The education system in Afghanistan, which enrolls approximately seven million students, with 38 percent of them being girls, requires sustained foreign funding.
+Donor governments that have provided funding should exert pressure on the Taliban to allow all schools to operate, ensuring that girls and women can attend without intimidation or threats.